-Networks that use SNMP can be managed with a good knowing of advanced SNMP Management.
+Mixed-protocol management is vital for remote alarm monitoring and control.
+Networks that use SNMP can be managed with a solid understanding of advanced SNMP Management.

-SNMP network can be used to refer to a collection of networked devices.
-The devices use SNMP, or Simple Network Management Protocol.
-SNMP is an open source protocol.
-This protocol defines how info is exchanged between SNMP network management applications and SNMP agents.
+SNMP network can be used to refer to a collection of networked SNMP managed devices.
+These devices, of course, use the SNMP communication protocol.
+SNMP is an open-source protocol.
+This protocol uses Management Information Base (MIB) files and Object Identifiers (OIDs) to define how info is exchanged between SNMP network management applications and SNMP agents.

-The SNMP network management application is a vital object of a SNMP Remote Alarm Monitoring and Control system.
-As such there are some important things to consider when selecting a SNMP network management application.
+The SNMP manager is a vital object of an SNMP Remote Alarm Monitoring and Control system.
+As such, you need to know why an efficient SNMP manager is so important and what to consider when selecting an SNMP manager.

-For an exclusively SNMP network of monitored devices, basic SNMP managers will get the job done.
+For an exclusively SNMP network of monitored devices, basic SNMP managed systems will get the job done.
 This is not true if you have devices that use other protocols.
-That same basic SNMP manager will not be an effective solution for your monitoring needs.
+That same basic SNMP monitoring tool will not be an effective solution for your monitoring needs.

-To provide for the best monitoring for your network devices, you may want to consider the pros of an advanced network management platform, such as T/Mon.
-T/Mon allows your staff to view standing alarm messages from all of the devices along your network, combining alerts in over 25 protocols into one easy window.
+To provide the best monitoring for your network, you may want to consider the pros of an advanced SNMP management software, such as T/Mon.
+T/Mon is an efficient management tool that allows your staff to view standing SNMP messages in real-time from all of the devices in your network, combining alerts in over 25 protocols into one easy window.

 With T/Mon deployed in your network, you'll also have a reduced screen count at your NOC.
 This reduces required monitoring manpower and training expense.